 ARE THERE ANY IMPORTANT TIME LIMITS?

-Time limits are crucial in legal cases and inheritance disputes are no exception.
-The time limit that cause most problems is the 6 month time limit that runs from the date of probate in Inheritance Act claims.
-It is for this reason that it is dangerous to delay and we would recommend speaking to a specialist solicitor at the earliest opportunity.
+Time limits are crucial in legal cases and Inheritance Act disputes are no exception.
+There is a six month time limit that runs from the date of probate in Inheritance Act claims.
+It is for this reason that it is dangerous to delay making a claim and we would recommend speaking to a specialist solicitor at the earliest opportunity.
 Furtther details about time limits are contained in this article.

 WHAT IS A LARKE v NUGUS STATEMENT?

-It is open to surviving wives, husbands, co-habitees, children (including step children and children of the family), civil partners or anyone being maintained by the deceased to bring an inheritance claim under the 1975 Inheritance Act.
+It is open to surviving wives, husbands, co-habitees, children (including children of the family), civil partners or anyone being maintained by the deceased to bring an Inheritance Act claim.

-In the last few years solicitors have seen a substantial increase in inheritance claims.
+In the last few years we have seen a substantial increase in Inheritance Act claims being made.
 This seems to be due to three main factors:-

-2. The prevalence of second or even third families; which leads to increased scope for inheritance dispute.
+2. The prevalence of second or even third families, which leads to increased scope for inheritance disputes arsing.

-3. The public’s increased awareness of the legal position concerning inheritance claims.
+3. The public’s increased awareness of their legal position concerning inheritance claims.

 People often ask us about “Reasonable Financial Provision”.
 This is the legal term used in the 1975 Inheritance Act and its definition varies from claim to claim.
 The big difference is between inheritance claims brought by surviving spouses and inheritance claims brought by other categories of claimant.